 - EHN welcomes short essays on a wide range of environment-related topics in any language.
 A piece can cover a topic related to research and/or personal experience, and address any time period or topic.
 Contributors might also consider submitting a piece to one of our ongoing series.

 - Submit a piece as a .doc or .docx file, a Google Doc file, or in a video format.
 For written submissions, contributors will receive editorial feedback using “Track Changes” in Word or “Suggested Edits” in Google Docs.
 For video submissions, contributors should consult the editorial team beforehand to verify whether the content fits EHN’s criteria.

-- Pieces should be 750 to 1000 words in length.
+- Pieces usually run between 750-1250 words, so they keep quite short— though this is just a guideline.
 If contributors want to share a longer piece, please consult the editorial team.
 For a video, the length may vary.